Gregory Darling: Musical career

 In 2010 Darling released his second Bob Rose-produced album, "Stew Americano", for FOD Records which received outstanding reviews in the UK, Star magazine acclaiming it “a resolutely and gloriously old-fashioned album that echoes the storytelling stylings of Billy Joel and Elton John”, whilst Mark Edwards in the Sunday Times hailed it as "a wonderful album full of classic 1970s-style piano pop that should delight anyone who loves peak-period Elton John, Joe Jackson or even Elvis Costello at his mellowest."
 The album spawned the singles "Kiss The Pain", "Somebody Kill The DJ", "Hard Way Back" and "Where Were You Last Night".

 Darling played piano on Gus Macgregor's debut album "Under The Sun" released in 2011.
 The same year saw him collaborate with electro/acoustic/pop/folk/reggae outfit Caligagan on their album "Naked Garden" and co-writing three songs – "Hold On", "Don't Wake Me Up" and "Beautiful" – on Julian Lennon’s Everything Changes album.

 In 2012 Darling released his third solo album "Coloured Life" on FOD Records, an album that again saw him compared to both Elton John and Billy Joel.
 He subsequently performed piano on East 17’s fifth album Dark Light (2012) then performed co-writing duties, played piano and provided background vocals on Tony Mortimer’s debut solo album "Songs From The Suitcase" released in 2013.
 In 2014 he co-wrote the song "I Want Love To Punch Me In The Face" with Blondie's Nigel Harrison and Michael Des Barres for the latter's "The Key To The Universe album".

 In 2015 Darling provided vocals for Regan's Theme on Ennio Morricone's Oscar-winning score for Quentin Tarantino’s "The Hateful Eight" whilst also co-writing the song "On The Metro" with Dan Reed for Reed's album Transmission.

 In 2016 Darling narrated Cosmos Discovery for NASA and released his first official album in the US entitled "Songs From Under The Hat", the album was a compilation of highlights taken from Darling's first three releases "Shell", "Stew Americano" and "Colored Life".
 Darling also co-wrote "When You Shine" and "I'm Alive" with English 'People's Tenor' Russell Watson for Watson's album "True Stories".
 Darling subsequently played piano for Watson on his 2017 UK tour.

 Current activity

 Darling, who is a long-term resident of Europe, has attained Top 40 US Billboard status for his last four single releases.
-He is currently working as a producer and writing material for a new album due for release in 2021.
+He is working as a producer and writing material for a new album due for release in 2021.